 - Alert severity: Filter by Information, Warning, and Critical.

-- Monitored: Filter by monitored devices.
+- Monitored: Filter by monitored devices only.

 - Pending reboot: Filter by devices that require a system reboot.